Structural Relaxation and Anisotropic Elasticity of Ordered Block Copolymer Melts: Discussion

-Notably, we find that the change in bridging fraction for a columnar system is much larger, often on the order of a few percent for 10\% uniaxial strain.
+Moreover, there is little change in the bridging fraction of either lamellae or cylinder phases under 10\% strain.
+We find that lamellae maintain a bridging fraction $\nu_b \approx 48-52\%$ both before and after deformation over a range of compositions and conditions, consistent with theoretical predictions of strong-segregation theory (see \SI{Figure S23(a)})~\cite{Milner1992,Semenov1995,Bjorling1998_1,Bjorling1998_2}.
+In fact, for any single melt, we find that the change in bridging chains $\Delta \nu_b$ is small, typically $\Delta \nu_b \lesssim 0.5\%$ for 10\% strain.
+The change in bridging fraction for a columnar system is somewhat larger, often on the order of a few percent.
 It has recently been shown~\cite{White2025} that there is significant exchange of chains between domains over timescales that exceed the typical macroscopic stress relaxation time.
-Exchanges of bridging chains can take the form of exchange of bridge ends between different domains as well as bridge-loop interconversion.
-Our observation of reduced bridging conformations under deformation indicates a net flux of the population of bridging chains converting to looping chains.